plopesc/background_tasks_slides/slides.md

 Scalability and Concurrency

 Note:
-* Explanation:

 * When processing a web request, some tasks may be time-consuming or resource-intensive.
-  * Performing these tasks directly can slow down the response time, impacting user experience.
+ Performing these tasks directly can slow down the response time, impacting user experience.
-* Solution:

-  * Delegating such tasks to background processes ensures the web server remains responsive and efficient in handling primary request processing.
-  * Background processes handle secondary tasks without delaying the initial response to the user.
+  * Delegating such tasks to background processes ensures the web server remains responsive and efficient in handling primary request processing without delaying the initial response to the user.
-* Explanation:

-  * Background processes can leverage additional server resources without affecting the main request handling.
-  * This prevents resource exhaustion and maintains system stability.
+* Background processes can leverage additional server resources, preventing resource exhaustion and maintaining system stability.
-* Solution:

   * Delegating secondary tasks to separate processes allows for efficient resource management and improved overall system performance.

-* Explanation:

 * As user traffic increases, concurrency becomes crucial for effective web application performance.
-  * Blocking the main thread with time-consuming tasks reduces the application's ability to handle multiple requests concurrently.
+  Blocking the main thread with time-consuming tasks reduces the application's ability to handle multiple requests concurrently.
-* Solution:

   * Offloading secondary tasks allows for scaling and handling more requests concurrently, providing a smoother and more responsive user experience even during peak traffic times.

 ---